-Students pursuing the economics major can choose either a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree.
-In addition to the required economics courses, the B.A. degree program includes 21-30 elective hours, and the B.S. degree program includes 30 elective hours of coursework.
-This enables students to easily complete a minor or a second major within four years of study.
-Three concentrations are also available to students who want a specific focus in their program of study – Financial Economics, International Economics and Public Economics.
-For more information about our economics programs, please visit http://economics.gcsu.edu.
+- Curriculum Flexibility—Students pursuing the economics major can choose either a B.A. or B.S. degree.
+The B.A. degree program includes 21-30 elective hours, and the B.S. degree program includes 30 elective hours of coursework.
+This enables students to complete a minor or a second major—within four years of study.

 Department of Economics and Finance

 Milledgeville, GA 31061